8 Harsh Travel Truths for Women

 7. Your love won't last

 Now before you close this window, hear me out.
 Finding real and lasting love while traveling is totally possible and it does happen, but more often than not it may come to a close sooner than you expected.
 Romantic trysts and flings while abroad are very common and its easy to get swept up in the fantasy.
-When you are travelling abroad and life feels free, exciting, and full of adventure and new experiences-it's easier to love yourself which means its easier for other people to love you (especially on your first trip).
+When you are travelling abroad and life feels free, exciting, and full of adventure-it's easier to love yourself which means its easier for other people to love you (especially on your first trip).
 When shit gets real and you have to figure out visa extensions, where you want to live, moving away from your home country, and long periods apart that's when you find out if this is made to last.

 8. Less is MORE